paulcockrell/tagc-website/src/pages/index.md

       WELCOME TO TAYSIDE AIRGUN CLUB'S NEW WEBSITE.

       We hope you find the new site easy to navigate and that you find the information you are looking for.
+The site is very new and you may see signs of testing still going on, please bear with us.
     type: primary
   - text: >
       MEMBERSHIP CARDS - Please remember to collect your membership cards from